IF YOU ARE GETTING A DIVORCE…HOW DO YOU TELL THE KIDS?

-We work really hard with our couples at TMP and Engage With Love to avoid divorce, but sometimes it still happens.
+We work really hard with our couples at The Marriage Place to avoid divorce, but sometimes it still happens.
 Once that decision is made, the next step couples face is how and when to tell the kids.
 This isn’t a pleasant task and it is often handled badly.
 Especially when a couple is hostile toward each other.
 It’s easy to let emotions take over common sense and things are blurted out in front of the kids that can cause serious psychological distress to them.

 It grieves me when I see parents use their kids in power plays to manipulate their spouse or hurt them further.
 It downright angers me when I know parents are trying to turn their children against the other spouse by being critical or blaming the other parent for the marriage ending.
 But the situation that always leaves me shaking my head is when a parent gives their child too much detail or shares things the child cannot process.
 I had a parent once who told his daughter her mother was having an affair and was texting her lover thousands of times a month.
 Then he showed her the phone bill as proof.
 This child was 12 years old!
 Your children do not have a mental or emotional file for this kind of information.
 Avoid the temptation to share details with your child.